Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part2.md

 code.

-For example, take the assembly instruction that was implementing the `+` in the assembly at the start of the post, was `add byte ptr [r13 + rsi + 40], 1`, which is an instruction that adds the immediate value `1` to the byte at the address given by `r13 + rsi + 40`.
+For example, take the assembly instruction that was implementing the `+` in the assembly at the start of the post.
+It was `add byte ptr [r13 + rsi + 40], 1`, which is an instruction that adds the immediate value `1` to the byte at the address given by `r13 + rsi + 40` (on intel's assembly syntax, the first operant of an instruction is the target of the operation, and the second is the source).

-If you follow the [encoding steps] for this instruction (which I tried, but discovered that this would take much more time to learn that I expected), or use an assembler as a sane person would do, you will discover that these instructions is encoded by the byte sequence `0x41 0x80 0x44 0x35 0x28 0x01`.
+If you follow the [encoding steps] for this instruction (which I tried, but discovered that this would take much more time to learn that I expected), or use an assembler as a sane person would do, you will discover that this instruction is encoded by the byte sequence `0x41 0x80 0x44 0x35 0x28 0x01`.

 [encoding steps]: https://www.systutorials.com/beginners-guide-x86-64-instruction-encoding/

-So when we create our compiler, we need to emit the machine code of each instruction one after another, forming our desired program.
+When we create our compiler, we will emit a series of instructions that implement our desired program.
+To encode multiple instructions, you simply need to concatenate the encoding of each instruction.

 And we also need to make sure to terminate our program with some termination instruction, otherwise the processor would start executing any random bytes that